a) The idea behind the Newborn

 g) Digital castration

-Sigourney was a daring actress, and both she and Jean-Pierre wanted to disturb the Fox executives.
+There was a scene where the Newborn would, as it were, 'make out' with Ripley.
+Sigourney was a daring actress, now fueled with Cronenbergundian enthusiasm , both she and Jean-Pierre wanted to disturb the Fox executives.

-However, in the end, the genitals wouldn't be see, they shot around them and because of the creature's height, there would be a lot of shooting over its shoulder, and in some cases, they would have to digitally remove the genitals.
-Perhaps the digital genital removal in Alien Resurrection was a first
+So, in the end, the genitals wouldn't be seen, they shot around them and because of the creature's height, there would be a lot of shooting over its shoulder, and in some cases, they would have to digitally remove the genitals.
+Tthe digital genital removal in Alien Resurrection was surely a first.

 |Maquette showing genitalia|